tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

     2. Previously allocated POMs
     3. Total cases – place POMs with fewest cases at the top
 * A complexity of need column will need to be added to the table for women’s prisons.
 This is in the live service at the moment, so will just be a case of ensuring it is in the new design as well.
 * If a POM is chosen that is not the recommended type, the user should be taken to the <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step2-select-pom-jack-smith-override">“Why are you allocating a prison/probation POM?” page</a>.
-Note: this is not a complete reflection of the current page but show the changes that's needed is removal of the word "officer" from the header.
+Note: this is not a complete reflection of the <a href="https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/G3782UC/staff/486649/build_allocations/override">current page</a> but shows the change that's needed is removal of the word "officer" across the page.

 ### Compare POMs